Integrating the medical electrical equipment safety standard series, IEC 60601, into the design process

 - Supporting regulatory requirements,

-- Integrating risk management and usability engineering into the design process,
+- Integrating risk management, usability engineering, and test requirements into the design process, and

-- Documenting verification to IEC 60601-1 using IECEE CB formated test report forms
+- Documenting compliance to IEC 60601-1 using IECEE CB formatted test report forms.

-As an instructor Frank O'Brien is often credited with bringing a degree of fun to learning.
-He's been teaching IEC 60601-1 courses since 1996 for organizations including IEC, AAMI, UL, Quadtech, and OBCM.
+Frank O’Brien has over 35 years of experience testing medical devices.
+As an instructor, Frank is often credited with bringing a degree of fun to learning.
+He's been teaching IEC 60601-1 courses since 1996 for organizations including IEC, AAMI, UL, Quadtech, and O’Brien Compliance Management (OBCM).

-From 2004 to 2017, Frank was the principal engineer at OBCM providing consulting and testing servcies for medical device manufacturers OBCM was a Partner Test Lab for TUV Rheinland.
+From 2004 to 2017, Frank was the principal engineer at OBCM, providing consulting and testing services for medical device manufacturers.
+OBCM was a Partner Test Lab for TUV Rheinland.
 From 1980 to 2004, Frank was a Manager and Senior Staff Engineer at Underwriters Laboratories, where he evaluated medical devices.
-UL offices where Frank worked included Melville, NY; Offenbach, Germany (at VDE), Santa Clare, CA; and Chelmsford, MA.
+UL offices where Frank worked included Melville, NY; Offenbach, Germany (at VDE); Santa Clara, CA; and Chelmsford, MA.

 Frank is a Professional Engineer in New York State.
 Frank has an MS degree from Stony Brook University in Technology Management, including MBA courses macro economics and financial accounting, and a BS degree from Clarkson University in Electrical and Computer Engineering.
-Frank and his wife Rita split their time between homes in Lowell, MA, USA, and Lisdoonvarna, County Clare, Ireland.
+Frank and his wife Rita split their time between homes in Lisdoonvarna, County Clare, Ireland; and Lowell, MA, USA.

 The course is geared towards

 - Compliance engineers